What Is Adaptive Learning Technology in Online Education?

 Enhancing Engagement and Retention

 Immediate feedback helps learners understand their progress and correct mistakes before they become ingrained.
-Personalization creates a sense that the system “understands” the learner, reducing the isolation often felt in online environments.
-Appropriate challenge maintains the intrinsic motivation that comes from successfully mastering difficult concepts.
+Personalization creates a sense that the system “understands” the learner, reducing isolation often felt in online environments.
+Appropriate challenge maintains intrinsic motivation that comes from successfully mastering difficult concepts.

 Efficiency and Scalability